weaviate/weaviate-io/developers/weaviate/configuration/compression/sq-compression.md

 <MultiVectorSupport />

 Compression must be enabled independently for each vector.
-The procedure varies slightly by client language, but in each case the idea is the same.
-Each vector is independent and can use [PQ](/weaviate/configuration/compression/pq-compression.md), [BQ](/weaviate/configuration/compression/bq-compression.md), or no compression.
+If the index supports it, any vector can use any of [BQ](/weaviate/configuration/compression/bq-compression.md), [PQ](/weaviate/configuration/compression/pq-compression.md), [SQ](/weaviate/configuration/compression/sq-compression.md), or no compression.

 ## Related pages
 - [Configuration: Vector index](/developers/weaviate/config-refs/schema/vector-index.md)